Heather Graham Pozzessere

-Heather Graham Pozzessere (born March 15, 1953) is a best-selling American writer, who writes primarily romance novels.
+Heather Graham Pozzessere (born March 15, 1953) is an American writer, who writes primarily romance novels.
 She also writes under her maiden name Heather Graham as well as the pen name Shannon Drake.

 She has written over 150 novels and novellas, has been published in approximately 25 languages, and has had over 75 million copies printed.

 Biography

 Born Heather Graham on March 15, 1953, she grew up in Miami-Dade County, Florida.
 She married Dennis Pozzessere shortly after her high school graduation.
 After high school, she went on and earned a degree in theater arts from the University of South Florida.
 She spent several years after that working in dinner theater, singing backup vocals, and bartending.
 After the birth of her third child, Pozzessere decided she could not afford to go to work anymore.
 She chose to stay at home, and, to fill her time, began to write horror stories and romances.
 After two years, in 1982, she sold her first novel, When Next We Love.

-In the years since then, she has written more than 100 novels and novellas.
-These novels run the gamut of the romance genre, from historical fiction to category, from romantic suspense to time travel, and from vampire fiction to Christmas stories.
-She has been the launch author for Dell's Ecstasy Supreme line, Silhouette's Shadows line, and for Harlequin's mainstream brand, Mira Books.
-Her books have been published in 20-plus languages.
+She has written more than 100 novels and novellas.
+Her books have been published in over 20 languages.